faskt8/nlw-proffy/README.md

 ### Mobile and Web App Proffy

 #### How to execute the web application
-1. Go to the paste web
+1. Go to the directory web
 2. run command : `yarn start` or if you dont have yarn use `npm start`
 3. for using app with server

       3.1.
-Go to the paste server
+Go to the directory: server

       3.2. run command : `yarn start` or if you dont have yarn use `npm start`